 Applying For A Policy

 Buying insurance from Sons of Norway policy is easy.
-You can do this over the phone with a licensed life insurance agent, or you can apply online.
+You can do this over the phone with a licensed life insurance agent or apply online.

 The application broadly includes personal information, beneficiary information, health questions (if applying for Simplified Issue), and payment information.
 In the next section, we will cover the health questions asked on the application.